facelessuser/coloraide/docs/src/markdown/colors/hct.md

 tones = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 100]
 Steps([c.clone().set('tone', tone).convert('srgb').to_string(hex=True, fit='hct-chroma') for tone in tones])
 ```

-Results in our library may be slightly different in some cases when compared to Material's color utilities output.
-This
-is because we have implemented the color space as _described_, but we did not port their implementation or tools as
-their approach did not fit our goals, so we do not share the exact same quirks of their implementation.

 Material's color utilities, as currently implemented, only works within the sRGB color space, but ColorAide implements
 HCT such that it can be used in various wide gamuts as well.